phantom/sign-in-with-solana/README.md

 - `account` [`WalletAccount`]: Account that was signed in.
 The address of the account may be different from the provided input Address.
 - `signedMessage` [`Uint8Array`]: Message bytes that were signed.
 The wallet is responsible for constructing this message using the `signInInput`.
 - `signature` [`Uint8Array`]: Message signature produced.
-If the signature type is provided, the signature must be Ed25519.
+If the signature type is not provided, the signature must be Ed25519.
 - `signatureType` [`"ed25519"`]: Optional type of the message signature produced.
 If not provided, the signature must be Ed25519.

 ### ABNF Message Format